Mynaa: Plot

 A convict named Suruli recalls his love for Mynaa since childhood that becomes more intense as they grow.
 When Suruli was 15, he dropped out of school and became an unofficial cleaner in the jeep ferry in his village.
 He sees 11-year old Mynaa and her widow mother being thrown out of their house due to lack of rent.
 Suruli becomes attracted to her, as she picks her books first from the mess.

 He takes the duo to his village and arranges a home for them.
 He also gets Mynaa into the school where he eloped from, and she keeps studying.
 Eight years later, Suruli is a hardworking coolie in the neighbouring town and Mynaa is preparing for her +2 exams.
 She attains puberty, and love blossoms between them, which is despised by Mynaa's mother, who sees Suruli as an unworthy groom.
 Though Mynaa's mother assures Suruli of getting them married, she changes her mind and arranges for Mynaa to marry a man working in Dubai.
 Infuriated, Suruli threatens to kill her and throws a stone near her head.
-He is arrested by the police and given a 15-day prison sentence for murder-threat.
+He is arrested by the police and given a 15-day prison sentence for the murder-threat.
 Mynaa's mother arranges the marriage on the 14th day (on Diwali) one day before his release.

 Here comes the story of sub-jail in-charge DSP Bhaskar (Sethu) and a head constable Ramaiah (Thambi Ramaiah).
 He married Sudha (Suzane George), the daughter of a very rich landlord.
-She has four elder brothers who adore her.
+She has three elder brothers who adore her.
 Ramaiah is a happily married man who loves his wife but is childless.
 The jail is decorated for the pre-Diwali function, and after the function, Suruli is found to be missing.
 The jail staff are shocked because if something happens to him outside the jail, or if Bhaskar cannot produce him for court after Diwali, all of them will face severe charges.
 The district jail-chief gives Bhaskar a day's time to bring him back.
-Meanwhile, Bhaskar was to immediately take Sudha to Madurai to complete their Diwali shopping with her family as this Diwali was his Thalai Deepavali.
+Meanwhile, Bhaskar was to immediately take Sudha to Madurai to complete their Diwali shopping with her family as this Diwali was his Thalai Diwali.
 To save his job, he secretly quits this tradition and goes to Suruli's village with Ramaiah.